jina-ai/dashboard/README.md

 # 🌟 Features:

-### **Flow Design GUI**
+### **FlowChart Design GUI**
 Use Jina easily in the browser; no code required!
 Building flows within the user-friendly interface is easy, just start dragging pods into the design canvas.
 View the list of Pod properties and edit them using a visual menu.
-To create a custom Flow: connect Pods, upload a YAML file, or use an existing Flow template!
+To create a custom FlowChart: connect Pods, upload a YAML file, or use an existing FlowChart template!

 <p align="center">
 <img src=".github/.README_images/flowCompose.gif?raw=true" alt="log server settings" width="70%">